JonahSussman/jonahsussman.github.io/posts/2021-08-productivity.md

 I know that it's a cliché at this point to say that college is a big shift in your life.
 Usually, it really is.
 You're in a new environment with a bunch of people that you've never met before.
 You're not going to school, you're taking classes you chose.
 You're not getting taught by teachers, but by professors.
 Oh yeah, I almost forgot to mention the most important one!

-You're not finishing your first semester there, you're going back home due to the plague.
+You're not finishing your first year there, you're going back home due to the plague.

 The initial news of COVID-19 was a big shift for everybody.
 What I realized, however, was that newly off to college mixed with a dash of a global pandemic, folded in with my non-existent productivity system was, you guessed it, a recipe for disaster.